rafaelmata357/Disaster-Response-Pipeline/README.md

 `$ gh repo clone rafaelmata357/Disaster-Response-Pipeline`

-This notebook uses this libraries
+These libraries are used

 - pandas
 - numpy
-- matplotlib
-- seaborn
+- flask
 - nltk
-- wordcloud
+- json
 - sklearn
+- flask
-- folium
+- sqlalchemy

-The Airnbn dataset for Boston can be found [here](https://www.kaggle.com/airbnb/boston) The geojson file for Boston can be found [here](http://data.insideairbnb.com/united-states/ma/boston/2020-10-24/visualisations/neighbourhoods.geojson)

 The python version used: **3.8**

 ## Files in the repository

-- airbnb_V2.ipynb : Jupyter notebook with the source code for the analysis
 - README.md : This file

-### Instructions:
+- disaster_categories.csv : CSV file containning the different messages categories
+- disaster_messages.csv : CSV file containning the different disaster messages
+- process_data.py : ETL Python script to load, process, clean and store in a database the messages and categories
+- train_classifier.py : Machine learning pipeline to train and classify the messages
+- run.py: Python script to run the web app
+- go.html : HTML file
+- master.html : HTML file

+## Instructions to run the app:
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database